Field-Robotics-Lab/Bathymetry_Converter/README.md

 ```

-# Installation directly at the Host machine
+# Method 2: Installation directly at the Host machine
 * This process takes much time (approx. 2 hours)

 ## Clone the bathymetry converter repository